jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/ca1defa7f166eaabee82f5425c0f77623e17ec05/Sections/Images/Figure%2033.jpg">
 </p>

-To see how table joins work in ArcGIS Online, you'll practice by joining the information in Campground_Agency_Information.csv to Campgrounds.shp.
+To see how table joins work in ArcGIS Online, you'll practice by joining the information in Campground Agency Information table to the Campgrounds feature class.

 ### Step 1: Add Relevant Data to the Map Viewer Classic

-Begin by adding the Campground_Agency_Information table and the Campgrounds feature layer to the Map View Classic.
+Begin by adding the Campground Agency Information table and the Campgrounds feature class to the Map Viewer Classic.

 ### Step 2: Define Join Parameters in the Analysis Tab